Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Introduction

 \subsection{Context and aim of the paper}

 Complex physical phenomena such as fluid flows have been extensively studied from different perspectives, by using both deterministic and probabilistic approaches \cite{CHO73,CON08,DEL16,FLA08,HIR07,POP00}.
 The development of various techniques for measuring physical quantities in flows \cite{TAV24} such as velocity, vorticity, pressure, or Lagrangian particle motion \cite{Maas1993,Malik1993}, as well as the availability of high-precision numerical simulations, offer a variety of information from different nature for the description of fluid dynamics.
 In the last decade, there has been a strong interest in developing techniques that can be able to model these dynamics based on information from different sources; see for example \cite{SAR21,SYM17}.
 Nevertheless, the classical deterministic methods based on mesh construction (such as finite differences, finite volumes, or finite elements) are not necessarily adaptable for considering multiple-source numerical estimates and assimilating the available information if any.
-In the present paper, we are interested in the reconstruction of physical fields from a two-dimensional (2D) incompressible flow around an aerodynamic profile.
-The constructed estimates must be geometrically flexible and predict the physical fields at any unobserved spatial position based on a set of discrete direct observations of the field.
-Moreover, these estimates have to simultaneously satisfy continuous-type conditions in agreement with the physics of the flow.
+Uncertainty quantification (UQ) of the estimates becomes a technical challenge that must be addressed.
+In the present paper, we are interested in developing a physics-informed Gaussian process (GP) approach for the reconstruction of physical fields of an incompressible fluid flow around an aerodynamic profile.
+We present a general methodology for constraining a prescribed GP on an arbitrary compact set, which corresponds to the boundary of the profile in the applications.
+The pre-defined covariance function may include other physical information and is only required to be continuous on the compact set for performing the constraining procedure.
+In particular, we use this framework for the reconstruction of two-dimensional (2D) incompressible flows around a cylinder and a NACA aerodynamic profile.
+The enforcement of a slip boundary condition is done continuously for all points of the profile boundary.
+The obtained estimates must predict the physical fields at any unobserved spatial position based on a set of discrete direct observations of the field.
+Moreover, they have to simultaneously satisfy continuous-type conditions in agreement with the physics of the flow.